garvit027/cloud-task-tracker/README.md

 CI/CD & Hosting: GitHub Actions & Firebase Hosting

 Architecture
-This project follows a simple, scalable, serverless architecture:
+I followed a scalable, serverless architecture for this project:

-Frontend (Client): The React app runs in the user's browser.
-When a user adds a task, it calls the addTask Firebase Function.
+Frontend (Client): The React app (built with Vite and styled with MaterialUI) runs in the user's browser.
+It makes calls to my Firebase Functions backend to handle data.

-Backend (Microservice): The addTask function (a small, single-purpose microservice) runs in the cloud.
-It validates the data and writes it to the FireStore database.
+Backend (Microservice): Each piece of business logic (e.g., addTask, getTasks, deleteTask) is a separate Firebase Function.
+This allows for independent scaling and maintenance.

-Database (Store): FireStore securely stores the data and syncs it back to any connected clients.
+Database (Store): Cloud FireStore provides a secure and real-time NoSQL database.

-CI/CD (Deployment): When code is pushed to the main branch on GitHub, GitHub Actions automatically runs a job to build the React app (npm run build) and deploy both the built app (to Firebase Hosting) and the backend functions (to Firebase Functions).
+CI/CD (Deployment): The .github/workflows/deploy.yml file defines my complete pipeline.
+On every push to the main branch, GitHub Actions automatically:

+Installs all my frontend and backend dependencies.

+Builds the React app for production (npm run build).

+Deploys the built React app to Firebase Hosting.

+Deploys the backend functions to Firebase Functions.

 How to Run Locally
-To run this project on your local machine, you need two terminals.
+I've set this up to use the Firebase Emulator Suite for a complete offline development experience.

-Clone the Repository
+Clone the Repository (This assumes my project is in the task-tracker sub-directory)

 Bash

 git clone https://github.com/garvit027/cloud-task-tracker.git
 cd cloud-task-tracker/task-tracker
-Install Dependencies Install dependencies for both the root (React) and the backend (functions).
+Install Dependencies You'll need to install dependencies for both the root (React) and the backend (functions).

 Bash